The objective is to resolve disputes in a simple, affordable, and timely manner.

 A ‘Non-Resident Employee‘ refers to any individual working in Sarawak who does not have permanent resident status in Sarawak as defined by Section 71 of the Immigration Act 1959 / 1963.
 There are three types of non-resident employees in Sarawak: non-Malaysian citizens, employees originating from Sabah, and employees originating from Peninsular Malaysia.

-Employers who wish to hire non-resident employees are required to apply for a work permit from the Sarawak Labour Department.
-Applications will only be accepted and processed for approval from employers who intend to hire ’employees’ as defined under Section 2 of the Sarawak Labour Ordinance (Chapter 76).
+An employer intending to employ a non-resident employee is required to apply for an employment permit from the Sarawak Department of Labour.
+Applications will only be accepted and processed for approval if submitted by employers who intend to employ a “worker” as defined under Section 2 of the Labour Ordinance (Sarawak Chapter 76).

 Here is a list of sectors allowed to apply for a Policy Approval Letter (AP) and subsequently issue permits to hire non-resident employees in Sarawak: